Table of Contents

 Non-UK residents can easily register a UK limited company, but setting up a UK business bank account for a limited company is more challenging.
 This is because many banks require account holders to live in the UK.

-To address this issue, Rapid Formations has partnered with Wise (formerly TransferWise) to provide a UK business banking solution for non-UK residents.
-If you choose to open a Wise account, you will receive a UK business bank account number and sort code, as well as Eurozone, US, and Australian bank accounts at the same time.
+To address this issue, Rapid Formations has partnered with WorldFirst to provide a UK business banking solution for non-UK residents.
+If you choose to open a WorldFirst account, you will receive a UK business bank account number and sort code, as well as accounts in over 10 local currencies.

-A Wise business account will enable you to receive money for free and hold funds in over 40 currencies.
-We have included a Wise business account within our Non-Residents Packages, which is ideal for non-UK residents looking to form a company with UK business banking.
+A WorldFirst business account will enable you to receive money for free and spend money in over 40 currencies.
+We have included a WorldFirst business account within our Non-Residents Packages, which is ideal for non-UK residents looking to form a company with UK business banking.

 Another option for non-UK residents is to open a business bank account in their own country.
 If you choose this option, your bank will request apostille certificates to verify the authenticity of your UK company documents.
 Apostille certificates are obtained through a legalisation procedure involving the Foreign and Commonwealth Office.